YinJC/uk-tex-faq/FAQ-linespace.md

----
-layout: page
-title: Double-spaced documents in LaTeX
+# Double-spaced documents in LaTeX
----

 A quick and easy way of getting inter-line space for copy-editing is to change `\baselinestretch`&nbsp;&mdash; `\linespread{1.2}` (or,